-With respect to transit regulations and formalities, the treatment accorded to such products shall not be less favourable than that accorded to the transient consignments of any third State.
+With respect to transit regulations and formalities, the treatment accorded to such products shall not be less favourable than that accorded to the transit consignments of any third State.

-Each of the Contracting Parties may maintain in the capital of the other Contracting Party a Trade Delegation whose legal status shall be governed by the provisions of the annex1 to this Treaty, which shall constitute an integral part thereof.
+Each of the Contracting Parties may maintain in the capital of the other Contracting Party a Trade Delegation whose legal status shall be governed by the provisions of the annex, which shall constitute an integral part of this Treaty.